rahulmeenatelegram/Telgram-Premium-RahulMeena/replit.md

 - July 8, 2025.
 Fixed critical security vulnerability in payment page - added proper authentication protection to prevent unauthenticated users from accessing payment page.
 Added loading state and automatic redirect to login for unauthenticated users.
 Payment page now properly requires authentication before showing any content.
 - July 8, 2025.
 Implemented proper authentication flow with return URL handling.
 Unauthenticated users accessing payment page are redirected to /auth with returnUrl parameter.
 After successful authentication, users are automatically redirected back to their intended payment page with all URL parameters preserved.
 - July 8, 2025.
 Fixed user button visibility issues in light mode.
 Updated avatar fallback to use dark background (bg-black/80) in light mode and white background (bg-white/10) in dark mode.
 Fixed dropdown menu borders and separators to properly display in both light and dark themes with appropriate contrast.
+- July 8, 2025.
+Fixed overwhelming shadow effects by reducing glass-effect shadows from 32px to 12px blur, decreased neon glow intensity, reduced card hover shadow effects, and simplified background gradients.
+Added proper padding to CTA section (p-8 to p-20) and channel cards (p-6 to p-8) for better visual spacing and more professional appearance.

 ## User Preferences